 ADHD is the most common neurodevelopmental condition in UK classrooms, affecting roughly 5% of school-age children (NICE, 2018).
 Yet most teacher training covers it in a single session, if at all.
 The result is a gap between what teachers observe and what they understand about the cognitive mechanisms driving those observations.

 This guide connects the brain science of ADHD directly to classroom practice.
 Each strategy section explains the underlying cognitive deficit first, then provides specific techniques grounded in that mechanism.
-You'll also find an interactive pathway finder tool to identify the right starting point for individual pupils.
+You'll also find an interactive pathway finder tool to identify the right starting point for individual learners.

 Key Takeaways